 Second, one must have the right intention for wanting to cultivate oneself.
 One cannot be like Sir Lancelot, who was doing great deeds for the queen’s sake and not for God’s sake.
 Of course, one must act for the right purpose, for a higher spiritual purpose, and ultimately for one’s own cultivation and final enlightenment.

-Third, one cannot be deluded by the false illusions of the ordinary world, like Sir Gawain was deluded by the beautiful, rich lady.
+Third, one cannot be deluded by the false illusions of the ordinary world, like Sir Percival was deluded by the beautiful, rich lady.
 Such illusions are very enticing but are demons out to destroy you if they take you off of your spiritual quest.

 Fourth, we see that Sir Galahad is already well on his way to enlightenment, for his purity and realm of mind allowed him to have the ability to heal people, to put the sword of Joseph back together, and finally to ascend to heaven.